-- This attribute applies to line data and AFP documents printed on an IBM AFP printer or transformed to another format using the AFP to PCL, AFP to PDF, or AFP to PostScript transform; otherwise it is ignored. - Before accepting a job, Infoprint Server verifies that the printer can support the value of this attribute. - This attribute is similar to the DATACK parameter of the OUTPUT JCL statement.
+This attribute applies to line data and AFP documents printed on an IBM AFP printer.

+- Before accepting a job, Infoprint Server verifies that the printer can support the value of this attribute. - This attribute is similar to the DATACK parameter of the OUTPUT JCL statement.